aquiladive/A-Day-in-Utopia/README.md

 ## Technologies
 This project was made using only C++, as part of a college coding assignment.
-The only non-user-defined files included are the basic ones such as iostream and cstdlib.
+All included user-made files are present in this repository itself.

 ## Setup